browserengineering/book/book/animations.md

  this is not acceptable, since there could be many main-thread tasks slowing things down.
 Add support for threaded animations.
 Doing so will require replicating some event loop code from the main thread, but if you're careful you should be able to reuse all of the animation classes.
-(Don't worry too much about how to synchronize these animations with the main thread, except to cause them to stop after the next commit when DOM changes occur.
+(Don't worry too much about how to synchronize these animations with the main thread, except to cause them to stop after the next commit when DOM changes occur that invalidate the animation.
 Real browsers encounter a lot of complications in this area.)

-*Threaded scrolling*: once you've completed the threaded animations exercise, you should be able to add threaded scrolling (i.e., scrolling that doesn't ever block on main-thread tasks) without much more work.
+*Threaded smooth scrolling*: once you've completed the threaded animations exercise, you should be able to add threaded smooth scrolling without much more work.

 *CSS animations*: implement the basics of the
 [CSS animations][css-animations] API, in particular enough of the `animation`